dgrijalva/jwt-go/README.md

 Documentation can be found [on godoc.org](http://godoc.org/github.com/dgrijalva/jwt-go).

 The command line utility included in this project (cmd/jwt) provides a straightforward example of token creation and parsing as well as a useful tool for debugging your own integration.
-For a more http centric example, see [this gist](https://gist.github.com/cryptix/45c33ecf0ae54828e63b).
+You'll also find several implementation examples in to documentation.